seanymcelroy/CV/README.md

 ---

+#### **SeanyMcSnakeGame.ninja**

+This is a recreation of the first mobile phone game I ever played.
+I built this game using React JS as a web browser game.
+I was able to implement the game using a Linked List.
+This project improved my skills manipulating data structures as well using functional components with Hooks in React.

+---

 #### **PaConnorsGFC.com**

 This is a web application I developed for use by my friends.
 Was built with ReactJS, hosted by AWS Amplify.
 It is connected to firebase real-time database as well as Firebase Storage for storing images.
 The website contains player stats and stores planned events and has event countdown timer.

----

-#### **Friend Manager**

-I made this application in java for Android.
-It allows user to store the names and numbers of friends in a list stored in an SQLite database.
-Users can add new friends, find friends by searching their name or number and view all friends in a recyclerview.

 ---